estuary/flow/site/docs/concepts/derivations.md

 ## Registers

 Registers are the internal _memory_ of a derivation.
-They are a building block which enable derivations to tackle advanced stateful streaming computations like multi-way joins, windowing, and transaction processing.
+They are a building block that enable derivations to tackle advanced stateful streaming computations like multi-way joins, windowing, and transaction processing.
-As we've already seen, not all derivations require registers but they are essential for a variety of important use cases.
+As we've already seen, not all derivations require registers, but they are essential for a variety of important use cases.

 Each register is a document with a user-defined